 If you live in an area where you can buy fresh shrimp, lucky you!
-Definitely do that!
+Do that!
 I love to buy shrimp at the seafood counter at my local grocery store.
-When I am in Italy we buy it fresh caught the same day- so lucky!
+When I am in Italy, we buy it freshly caught the same day- so lucky!

 For everyone else, you can purchase shrimp at the store in all varieties (large, medium, small, shell on/off, tail on/off, fresh, frozen, etc.).

-For this shrimp recipe I recommend buying extra large, tail-on, un-cooked shrimp.
+I recommend buying extra large, tail-on, un-cooked shrimp for this shrimp recipe.
 Once thawed, remove the shells.